davekilian/primer/basic/circuits.md

 >
 > And lo, to this day, electrons are thought to be 'negatively' charged and flow from the negative terminal to positive &mdash; oops!

 Something interesting happens if you wait a long time for this to continue: eventually, you'll find that enough electrons have been pushed from the negative cell to the positive cell that the density of electrons in each cell has more or less equalized.
-At this point, both cells repel electrons down the line equally forcefully, and so neither wins the tug-of-war and the electrons stop moving:
+At this point, both cells repel electrons down the line equally forcefully, and so neither wins the tug-of-war.
+Now everything has equalized and the electrons are no longer moving:

 > Diagram showing both cells with equal electron densities and arrows in the circuit line pointing at each other to denote equal pressure